AthosExarchou/ds-exc-2024/README.md

 - **Apartment Deletion** – Owners are notified when their apartment listing is successfully removed.
 - **Rent Application Approval** – Tenants receive an email when their rental application is approved by the owner.

+All emails are sent using HTML templates for a professional and user-friendly look and feel.

 ## Requirements
 To run this application, ensure you have the following installed:
 - **Java**: Version 21 or higher.